EventMobi/angular-easy-test/README.md

 Just include `node_modules/lib/easy-test.js` into your test files.
 Make sure it comes after you've included `angular.js`.

-# dependencies

-Some parts of the library currently need [Chai Expect](http://chaijs.com/api/bdd/) to be defined as they run tests automatically.
-See [EasyTest.testScope](http://eventmobi.github.io/angular-easy-test/EasyTest.html#testScope) for an example of this.

 # documentation

 See the [jsdocs](http://eventmobi.github.io/angular-easy-test).